Emerging {\gamma}-soft-like spectrum in 196Pt in the SU3-IBM (I): Some discussions about the emerging -softness

 Along the dashed red line through the $A$ and $B$ point, shape phase transition from the prolate shape to the oblate shape has been studied \cite{wang23}, and this is an asymmetric evolution, which is different from the symmetric one in $\hat{H}_{1}$ \cite{Werner01,Jolie03}.
 The study of the properties of $^{196}$Pt in this paper further supports this perspective and a more detailed investigation on the prolate-oblate shape phase transition is also needed.

-In addition, in Ref. \cite{zhou23}, the \textrm{E(5)}-like energy spectrum was also found in the new model, where there are also some new findings pointing to the $\gamma$-softness, which are further used to understand the $^{196}$Pt.
-We look forward to further explore the relationship between the $\gamma$-softness and the rigid triaxial-rotor mode \cite{zhou}.
+In addition, in Ref. \cite{zhou23}, the \textrm{E(5)}-like energy spectrum was also found in the new model, where there are also some new findings pointing to the $\gamma$-softness, which are further used to understand the $^{196}$Pt, which will be given in the second part (II) of the discussions \cite{zhou24}.

+Rigid triaxial rotor in nuclear structure was first studied by Davydov and Filippov \cite{Davydov58}.
+In the SU(3) shell model, a SU(3) mapping of the rigid triaxial rotor can be obtained, which bridges between the geometrical model and the shell model \cite{Draayer87,Draayer881,Draayer882}.
+This SU(3) mapping was also discussed in the IBM \cite{Isacker00,zhang14}.
+Twenty years ago Wood \textit{et al.} investigated the triaxial rotor model by relaxing the use of irrotational moments of inertia \cite{Wood04}.
+Then this model was used to describe the $E2$ matrix elements available for $^{186,188,190,192}$Os \cite{Wood08}, which were usually treated as $\gamma$-soft nuclei.
+Importantly, the nearly zero value of the B(E2) transition from the $2_{2}^{+}$ state to the $0_{1}^{+}$ state in $^{196}$Pt can be explained by this model.
+These can help us further improve the fitting effect of $^{196}$Pt.